Author: Aqua Gardening

 DTPA Iron Chelate Food Grade Powdered Nutrient

 Another good source of iron is Growth Technology Liquid Iron which supplements the three main types of chelated iron.
 It provides "available iron" to your Aquaponics system which is readily absorbed by iron deficient plants.
 It is a food-grade nutrient designed for hydroponics, but can also be used for Aquaponics at a reduced dose.
-Use 5ml of Liquid Iron per 100 litres to raise available iron by 0.5ppm, test and dose as required.

 Growth Technology Liquid Iron